Click the star to add/remove an item to/from your individual schedule.

 Log in

-However, can we uncover authentic voices in these archives?
-How can we invite the ghost of the past to speak while working with them?
-While trying to come to terms with our own emotional responses in research, how can we avoid the two extremes described by LaCapra as "full identification" and "pure objectification"?
-How can we listen without being traumatised ourselves?
-How can we ensure that we approach the material ethically?
+But can we uncover authentic voices in these archives?
+Can we invite 'the ghost of the past' to speak while working with them?
+While trying to navigate our own emotional responses both as researchers and as human beings, how can we avoid the two extremes described by LaCapra as 'full identification' and 'pure objectification'?
+How can we listen deeply without being traumatised ourselves?

 Unwritten and silenced voices of trauma in Ukraine and beyond